San Francisco Bay Area Halloween events 2017

 Dublin Heritage Park & Museums

 Ghosts of Dublin Tour - Step out of your comfort zone!
 Take a tour through the Dublin Historic Cemetery and hear haunting ghost stories thought to be lurking in Dublin.
 Oct.
-27 and 28 from 7 p.m. to 11:30 p.m.
+19, first tour starts at 7:30 p.m.,. last tour starts at 10:30 p.m.
+Oct.
+26, first tour starts at 7:30 p.m. and last tour is at 10:30 p.m.

 Fear Overload, San Leandro

 Scream Park - These haunted houses will blow your mind (or make you pee your pants).
 Voted the scariest haunted house in California, this year, the signature attraction is "The Plastic Surgeon."
 Check it out - if you dare!
-Oct.
-24-31, Nov.
-3-4, and Nov.
-10-11 from 7 p.m. to 12 a.m.
+Now through Nov.
+3, starting at 7 p.m.

 G&M Farms, Livermore